2015–16 Essex Senior Football League

 Also, Greenhouse London changed their name to Greenhouse Sports.
 Redbridge were initially relegated from Isthmian League Division One North, however, they were later reprieved by the FA's league committee.

 Three clubs have applied for promotion to Step 4: Bowers & Pitsea, FC Romania and Ilford.

+Bowers & Pitsea were champions, winning their first as a united club Essex Senior League titleand were promoted to the Isthmian League for the first time in their history.